 The number of pubs in Nantwich reached a peak in Victorian times.
 Dr A J Macgregor wrote a book called “Inns and Innkeepers of Nantwich” in 1992, but this is sadly out of print.
 The book contains some inaccuracies (and no pictures), so I’m writing a book on Nantwich pubs with local historian Andrew Lamberton (who’s already written some superb books on the history of Nantwich).

-The purpose of this page is to whet your appetite (sorry about the pun) for the book and invite people to submit any memories or photos (especially of the pubs that have gone or changed names).
+The purpose of this page is to whet your appetite (sorry about the pun) for the book, which is for sale in Nantwich museum and a few other outlets in the town.

-Here are just some of the sort of things that we will be including:
+Here are some of the the things that you’ll find in the book:

 Arsenic in Beer – an Nantwich publican gets fined for selling beer containing arsenic!

 Brown’s Vaults – there used to be spirits in this bank’s vaults